haydenwoodhead/burner.kiwi/README.md

 [![Deploy](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=burnerkiwi&templateURL=https://s3-eu-west-1.amazonaws.com/burner-kiwi-eu-west-1/cloudformation.json)

-If you want to deploy to another AWS region you will need to use the provided cloudformation.json template and upload your code to a bucket in that region.
+If you want to deploy to another AWS region you will modify the provided cloudformation.json template and upload your code to a bucket in that region.

+### Other

 Or run it on your own server.
-Go build a binary, setup with the configuration parameters detailed below and run it.
+Build a binary, setup with the configuration parameters detailed below and run it.

-You will also need to:
-1. Buy at least one domain
-2. Sign up for a mailgun account
-3. Add your new domain(s) to your mailgun account
-4. Ensure you can receive email through mailgun on that domain

 ## Build